MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 # Tutorial 1
 Yesterday, we observed that our dataset included two highly divergent lineages (Canada vs. Greenland).
 Thus, to study environmental associations we will restrain our analysis to the Canadian 12 populations, which belong to the same lineage.

-To start, let's copy the directory **Day3** into your home directory, and go there with `cd`:
+To start, on the server, let's copy the directory **Day3** into the home directory, and go there with `cd`:
 ```bash
 cp -r ~/Share/physalia_adaptation_course/03_day3 .
 cd 03_day3
 ```
 **OBS!
 Note that `03_day3/` will be our working directory for today's computer exercises.
-When copying this directory to your local computer, please maintain its hierarchical sub-tructure, as this will facilitate finding your files.**
+When copying this directory to your local computer, please maintain its structure, as this allows finding files using the same paths.**

-In the subfolder `02_data/` you can find a copy of the two VCF files generated (by you!) yesterday, and a few other useful files that will be required later:
+In the subfolder `02_data/` you can find a copy of the two VCF files generated yesterday, and a few other useful files that will be required later:
 - the VCF file of the 12 populations filtered at 1 SNP per locus
 - the VCF file of the 12 populations filtered at 1 SNP per locus without chr 5 (sex linked) and without the putative rearranged regions on chr4
-- an info file including sex, as well as population, latitude, longitude and temperature for the resticted dataset of 240 samples
+- an info file including sex, population, latitude, longitude and temperature for the restricted dataset of 240 samples
 - an info file about the 12 populations

 We provide these VCF files there to ensure that you can more easily start today's tutorial, and to reduce computational time, as the VCF files were already filtered for a MAF threshold of 1% (to avoid using rare SNPs, which are not interesting for the analysis we are doing today).

-You can have a look at the files with the command `head 02_data/file`, or `less 02_data/file` (to exit less, press `q`).
+You can have a look at the files with the command `head 02_data/file`, or `less 02_data/file` (to exit, press `q`).

 The VCF files need to be unzipped, which can be achieved with these commands:
 ```bash
 gunzip 02_data/canada.vcf.gz
 gunzip 02_data/canada_no45.vcf.gz
 ```

 To explore the first lines of the VCF file, you can use `less -S 02_data/filename`, which provides a nice visualization of the part of the file that fits your window, or `head -n 25 02_data/filename` to look at the first 25 lines.